Eugene-Fed/test_for_MindSet/README.md

 2. **NORMALIZE YOU IMAGES**!!!
 This action increases the contrast and the ability of elemens recognition in the image.
 3. **MAKE YOUR USERS IMPROVE THE QUALITY OF THE PHOTO!!!** In most cases, it is much easier to force users to take high-quality photographs of documents than to invent an 80-story model in order to improve recognition quality by a couple of percent.
 4. **TRAIN YOUR MODEL ON BAD DATA!!!** It will most likely be easier to "spoil" good data from the dadaset than to improve the real data for recognition.
 For example, you can pre-compress the data in the training dataset, or add a reduction layer to the input of the Model.
+5. **DOES LEARNING REQUIRE A LOT OF EPOCH?
+CHECK YOUR DATA!!!** If the quality continues to improve after 100 epochs there is something wrong with your data.
+Or your batch too small.

 ## GLOBAL TODO LIST:
 1. Understand how the `cv2.addWeighted` function works.